Bourkekev/ms1-music-school/README.md

 They worked fine apart from iPad Air 2, which seemed to break the Bootstrap grid.
 Some research indicated that the CSS flex property was not supported on iOS v8.
 Considering iOS 8 was out in 2014, this is probably not much of an issue now.
 Apple would usually push updated to devices over the years.
 Ref - https://github.com/twbs/bootstrap/issues/24012

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

-1. Responsive carousel images:
+#### Responsive carousel images:
-    1. To allow me to use a different image in the carousel for mobile I used the `<picture>` element.
+To allow me to use a different image in the carousel for mobile I used the `<picture>` element.
 This allowed me to create a smaller portrait image just for a mobile, which gave more space for the carousel text that is layered on top.

-2. Contact form:
-    1. Go to the "Contact Us" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment

+### GitHub Pages
-This site is hosted using GitHub pages, deployed directly from the master branch.
+This site is hosted using GitHub pages, deployed directly from the master branch of GitHub.
 The deployed site will update automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named `index.html`.

+To host on GitHub pages you must follow these steps:
+1. Go to the project repository
+2. Go to the Settings tab
+3. Scroll down to the GitHub pages section and set the source to master branch.
+This turns on GitHub pages for this repository.
+4. The page reloads, so you must scroll back down to GitHub pages and there you will get your url for viewing the site

 To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone https://github.com/Bourkekev/ms1-music-school.git` into your terminal.
 To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

+### My own domain
+I also uploaded the files for my site (except git folders or files) to a sub folder on my own domain via FTP.
+This can be viewed at http://kevinbourke.ie/ms1-music-school/
+I created a robots.txt file in my domain root and added `Disallow: /ms1-music-school/` to prevent search engines indexing this site.

 ## Issues I had to overcome
  - When using an image in the Bootstrap card (for Our Teachers), and I applied padding to the image, it caused the image to get squashed horizontally a bit.
 This was to do with Bootstrap using `display:flex; and flex-direction:column;` on the card.
 To correct this I wrapped the image in a div, so it was not getting affected directly.